jlouis/turtle/README.md

 a callback function to the turtle system and it invokes this function (in its own context) for each message that is received over RabbitMQ.

+Turtle supports two messaging modes: single and bulk.
+First we describe single-delivery, which is the default mode.
+In this mode, each message is processed in isolation.
+The other mode, bulk, is described later on and allows you to gather multiple messages into your callback state and batch process them towards the other end.

+### Single-mode subscription

 Configuration allows you to set QoS parameters on the line and also configure how many workers should be attached to the RabbitMQ queue for the service.
 In turn, this provides a simple connection limiter if